 ECSS-E-ST-20-08_0090442

-The total quantity of test samples shall be a minimum of 108 (either subgroup C1 or C2) bare solar cells.
+The total quantity of test samples shall be a minimum of 180 bare solar cells.

+The number of samples per subgroup can be increased, but all samples have to follow the complete test sequence.
+The only aim is to allow for possible losses of qualification samples e.g. mishandling while maintaining the minimum required number.

 ECSS-E-ST-20-08_0090443

 The qualification tests shall be divided into subgroups of tests, and the samples assigned to a subgroup subjected to the tests in that subgroup in the sequence specified.